trevordevore/sublimelinter-contrib-livecodelint/README.md

 1. Within Sublime Text, bring up the [Command Palette][cmd] and type `install`.
 Among the commands you should see `Package Control: Install Package`.
 If that command is not highlighted, use the keyboard or mouse to select it.
 There will be a pause of a few seconds while Package Control fetches the list of available plugins.

 2. When the plugin list appears, type `livecodelint`.
 Among the entries you should see `SublimeLinter-contrib-livecodelint`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

+### Manual Installation

+If you would like to manually install the plugin then place the `SublimeLinter-contrib-livecodelint ` folder in the Sublime Text user package folder.
+On OS X that folder is `~/Library/Application Support/Sublime Text 3/Packages`.

 ## Notes